spencerhuston/Petl/docs/petl/basics/lambdas.md

 function composition operator, ```|>```, that acts as an equivalent to ```andThen``` in a language like Scala.
-It is purely syntactic sugar, done by allowing the first argument of a function to precede the function call itself before the operator. **Note** that if a function only has 1 argument the function can be called with _or_ without parenthesis.
+It is purely syntactic sugar, done by allowing the first argument of a function to precede the function call itself before the operator. **Note** that if a function only has 1 argument and it is the last call in the chain, the function can be called with _or_ without parenthesis.
 A function with zero parameters cannot be called with the operator.

 #### Examples
 ```